Navier-Stokes Equations for Low-Temperature One-Dimensional Fluids

 In this letter, we show that as Euler CHD is plagued by hydrodynamic shocks, one, on the other hand, cannot neglect viscosity terms that are finite as soon as interparticle interactions are non-zero.
-Viscous, or diffusive terms, have been indeed incorporated into GHD for a few years \cite{de2018hydrodynamic,de2019diffusion,durnin2021diffusive,medenjak2020diffusion,de2023hydrodynamic}, and they have been shown to be essential for the thermalisation of quasi-integrable systems \cite{bastianello2020thermalization} and for well-describing spin dynamics in integrable spin chains \cite{de2019anomalous,de2020universality,de2021stability,de2020superdiffusion,de2022subdiffusive,bulchandani2021superdiffusion}.
+Viscous, or diffusive terms, have been indeed incorporated into GHD for a few years \cite{de2018hydrodynamic,de2019diffusion,durnin2021diffusive,medenjak2020diffusion,de2023hydrodynamic}.
+They have been shown to be essential for the thermalisation of quasi-integrable systems \cite{bastianello2020thermalization} and for well-describing spin dynamics in integrable spin chains \cite{de2019anomalous,de2020universality,de2021stability,de2020superdiffusion,de2022subdiffusive,bulchandani2021superdiffusion}.
 However, since integrable systems are typically ballistic, they usually account for small perturbative effects on top of the ballistic current.
-Here we shall show that the picture change drastically at very low temperature: there indeed they enter the CHD as a \textit{dynamic viscosity} $\mu(\rho,\beta)$ they fully regularize its shocks, making viscous CHD a perfectly valid hydrodynamics for low-temperature gapless systems.
+Here we shall show that the picture changes drastically at very low temperature: when $T\to0$ these terms enter the CHD as a \textit{dynamic viscosity} $\mu(\rho,T)$ and fully regularize its shocks, making the resulting viscous CHD a perfectly valid hydrodynamics for low-temperature gapless systems.
 By taking a low-temperature limit of GHD we here determine a simple and universal expression for the dynamic viscosity which only depends on the density $\rho$ and on the Luttinger liquid parameter $K(\rho)$ for a given interaction strength.
-Therefore, we claim that {our result is universal for any one-dimensional interacting system at low temperatures}.
+Therefore, we claim that our result is universal for any one-dimensional interacting system at low temperatures.

 \prlsection{GHD and CHD} We start by deriving CHD by taking the low-temperature limit of GHD, and we consider the Lieb-Liniger model \cite{lieb1963exact} as a reference, although our derivation is fully generic.
 The Lieb-Liniger model for $N$ contact-interacting bosonic particles in an external potential $V(x)$ is given by the Hamiltonian